Volunteer Positions & Descriptions

 TIMERS

 Responsible for capturing and recording times for each race using stopwatches provided by the league.
 The times they capture are recorded digitally but we may also request that times be written on paper time sheets.
-Timing is a spot that most people like and feel comfortable in and it’s front row seat to the races!
+Timing is a spot that most people like and feel comfortable in and it’s a front row seat to the races!

 TATOO APPLIER

 The tattoo applier will hand out heat winner tattoos for each boy and each girl that win their heat.
-Typically, there will be volunteers from other teams and the roles can be divided so that heat winners are not missed.

 STROKE & TURN JUDGE